 For centuries, acupressure has been used by practitioners of alternative medicine to relieve pain and illnesses.
-I wasn’t introduced to acupressure until few years ago when a friend of mine helped me get through with some massage techniques.
+I wasn’t introduced to acupressure until few years ago when a friend of mine helped me get through a runny nose with some massage techniques.
 I was impressed, and I quickly started reading and learning the technique.

 Aside from a runny nose, acupressure can help you with a sore throat as a natural and home remedy, headache, cold, sinus pain and much more.
 What few people know is that there are literally hundreds of points and spots for acupressure on the body.

 If you manage to understand just 20% of those and learn how to exploit them to treat illnesses and pains, you will feel great.
-And if the question troubles you, the simple answer is that acupressure is a technique derived from acupuncture.
+And if the question “what is acupressure” troubles you, the simple answer is that acupressure is a technique derived from acupuncture.
 However, unlike acupuncture where you need needles to pressure certain spots on the body, with acupressure, all you need are your fingers.

 Before You Start